CROSS-COUNTRY AND TRAIL RUNNING: WHAT IS THE HYPE ABOUT?

 Besides being beneficial for the body in terms of endurance, running in the woods is also appreciated for its positive effects on mental well-being.
 Exploring new sceneries.
 Being surrounded by nature will make you forget the time and escape the stress of the “urban jungle”!

 Any advice for the newbies approaching these two styles of running?

 “Small steps are the securest way to success!
 Let it take the time it takes.”

-While the softer soil exposes to fewer injuries, the presence of roots or rocks might actually result in more acute abrasions or damages linked to falling or tripping.
+While the softer soil exposes to fewer injuries, the presence of roots or rocks might result in more abrasions linked to falling or tripping.
 It goes without saying that cross-country and trail running newbies should be particularly careful!